paralleldrive/sudolang-llm-support/README.md

 ## SudoLang Features

-- Natural language constraint-based programming.
-Instead of telling the AI what to do, tell it what things _are_ and the rules that govern them.
-Constraints are dynamically solved at runtime and can be used to synchronize the state and behavior of multiple objects.
+- **Natural language constraint-based programming.** Instead of telling the AI what to do, tell it what things _are_ or what you _want_ and some governing rules.
+Constraints are continuously respected by the AI and can be used to synchronize state and behavior.
 Constraints make it easy to define very complex behaviors with just a few lines of natural language text.
-- Interfaces for defining the structure and behavior of your program.
+- **Interfaces** for defining the structure and behavior of your program.
-- `/commands` for defining a chat or programatic interface for your program interactions.
+- **`/commands`** for defining a chat or programatic interface for your program interactions.
+- **Semantic Pattern Matching**.
+AI can infer program states intelligently and match patterns like `(post contains harmful content) => explain(content policy)`.
-- Referential omnipotence.
-You do not need to explicitly define most functions.
+- **Referential omnipotence.** You do not need to explicitly define most functions.
 The AI will infer them for you.
-- Functions and function composition with the `|>` operator.
+- **Functions and function composition** with the `|>` operator.

 ## Why SudoLang?